 Prior to proposing a new tower, Shared Tower reviewed the location of existing telecommunications towers for co-location opportunities.
-As shown in Figure 3, there are 4 closest existing towers to the proposed tower.
-The first is located approximately 2.9 km to the North and two are located approximately 6.0 km and 6.6 km to the West.
-The last site is a recently constructed Shared Tower Inc. tower that is located to the South approximately 5.6 km away.
-The distances between infrastructures depict the substantial coverage gap for the area.
+As shown in Figure 3, there are 3 existing telecommunications towers closest to the proposed tower.
+One is located to the North of the Subject Site approximately 4.7km away and another is located to the Southwest 7.4km away.
+The final tower is located to the Southeast approximately 6.9 km away.
+As each tower provides coverage for other communities such as Port Perry and Uxbridge, the distances between each tower may contain areas not receiving adequate cellular coverage.

-As each tower provides coverage for other communities such as Scugog Island, Burketon Station, and Caesarea, the distances between each tower may contain areas not receiving adequate cellular coverage.
 Signal strength is also dependent on the distance between a tower/installation and the user.
-The distances between the existing tower and this specific area result in coverage gaps similar to what is shown in Figure 4: Gaps in Wireless Service.
+The distances between the existing towers and this specific area result in coverage gaps similar to what is shown in Figure 4: Gaps in Wireless Service.
+A proposed tower on the subject site is necessary to provide continuous wireless service that is constant and reliable.